 What are some commonly prosecuted Virginia firearm offenses?
 These can include carrying a concealed gun without a permit, possession of a firearm by a convicted felon, and use of a firearm in the commission of a felony.
 Certain gun crimes are considered misdemeanors (if they’re a first offense), and a felonies (upon second and subsequent offenses).
 Others are felony offenses with mandatory minimum sentencing.
 Keep in mind that carrying a gun and using it are two separate offenses, and can be prosecuted separately.

 Significant jail terms can be a consequence of Virginia gun convictions.
 This is the case even for crimes of unlawful possession in which a gun is never brandished.
 There are even mandatory minimum sentencing for certain gun offenses.
 All of these reasons make it critical to explore options for your defense.
 When you have defense concerns, discuss your case with an attorney as soon as possible.

 If you face Virginia gun charges, protecting your rights in the criminal justice system is essential.
 In these cases, the strongest defense is the one you build with a lawyer.

 Contact a Woodbridge gun attorney today

 Are you ready to retain someone to work on your behalf?
-If so, schedule a consultation with attorney Thomas Soldan today (703) 957-7373.
+If so, call (703) 957-7373 to schedule a free initial consultation today.
 Please contact us for more information about these laws, and how our office might be able to help you fight the charges you face.